marilabs/automatants-AI/README.md

 # automatants-AI
-My take on some exercises from the Automatants association at CentraleSupelec
+My take on some exercises from the Automatants association at CentraleSupélec

+## Formations

+## TPs